estatewatch/estatewatch/content/estates/avenueroad.md

 In February 2021, the Council [resolved](https://democracy.walthamforest.gov.uk/documents/s77115/Avenue%20Road%20Estate%20Regeneration%20Project%20Update%20Report.pdf) to initiate CPO proceedings and serve a demolition notice.
 Again, the appendix to this report setting out the financial implications of the scheme were witheld on grounds of commercial sensitivity.

+In 2023, the Council approved its application for demolition and construction of 617 new homes of which just 242 for social rent.
+There will be 8 affordable rent and 23 shared ownership and the remainder private for sale homes.

+{% image "src/images/avenueroadtenuremix.png", "avenue road tenure mix" %}

+In October 2023, it was [confirmed](https://www.london.gov.uk/who-we-are/what-london-assembly-does/questions-mayor/find-an-answer/bellway-homes-and-avenue-road-estate-e11-1) that Bellway Homes had pulled out of the scheme and that Waltham Forest was in the process of _'assessing alternative routes to deliver the scheme'_.

+---

 ## Links
 <a href="https://democracy.walthamforest.gov.uk/documents/s68553/Avenue%20Rd%20Regeneration%20Update%20Final.pdf">July 2019 Council report</a>.